Open Search

 Biography

-Jacqueline Fahey, Psy.D. is an Assistant Professor with CSPP’s Sacramento Campus.
+Jacqueline Fahey, Psy.D., IFECMHS, is an Assistant Professor and the Program Director in the PsyD program at the Sacramento Campus.
+She has been with the Sacramento campus as a faculty member since 2021 and is a proud alumni of the Sacramento program as well.
 Dr. Fahey completed her APA-accredited internship with a community mental health agency, Family Service and Guidance Center, in Topeka, Kansas.
 She then completed her post-doctoral fellowship at the UC Davis Dept. of Psychiatry & Behavioral Sciences in the Child & Adolescent Psychiatric Services (CAPS) Clinic in Sacramento, California.
-She has previously held positions with Job Corps Sacramento, the Division of Juvenile Justice, the Mather VA, and California State Prison – Sacramento.
+She has previously held positions with Job Corps - Sacramento, the Division of Juvenile Justice (DJJ), Veterans Affairs (Mather), California State Prison – Sacramento, in addition to holding contracts doing psychological assessments to determine Social Security benefits as well as diagnostic/treatment recommendations for children/adolescents/young adults in Sutter County.
+Dr. Fahey is a graduate of the UC Davis Napa Infant-Parent Mental Health Fellowship and is certified as an Infant-Family and Early Childhood Mental Health Specialist in the state of California.

 Professional Interests